qtcloudservices/mar-sample-tomcat-full/README.md

 Upon deployment Qt Cloud Services MAR container provides an environmental variable **$PORT** for which the HTTPS requests hitting Qt Cloud Services load balancer SSL port are internally forwarded into.

 When running this sample locally without the **$PORT** environmental variable set Tomcat will listen the HTTP port 8080 for incoming connections.
-In case the file "apache-tomcat/conf/server.xml" has not been mofified, this script changes the default 8080 listener port to match the MAR container defined **$PORT** when triggered by a web process in MAR container.
+In case the file "apache-tomcat/conf/server.xml" has not been mofified, this script changes the default 8080 listener port to match the MAR container defined **$PORT** when executed by a web process in MAR container.

 ### system.properties